This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Rothenburg ob der Tauber, Germany

-One of the highlights of Germany’s Romantic Road and one of the most photogenic Christmas destinations in Europe, Rothenburg is Christmas, Germany, and medieval all rolled into one gorgeous parcel.
 It has to be one of the most romantic towns in Germany and especially beautiful in the winter, with a light dusting of snow.
-It will be busy here at this time of year though, so book well in advance.
+It will be busy here at this time of year, though, so book well in advance.

-Make sure to visit the world-famous Kathe Wohlfhart Christmas shop – love it or hate it, you can’t ignore this most distinctive of tourist attractions when you’re in Rothenburg!
+A favorite thing to do is visit the world-famous Kathe Wohlfahrt Christmas shop – love it or hate it, you can’t ignore this most distinctive of tourist attractions when you’re in Rothenburg, and it is an ideal place to stock up on all things Christmas!

 RELATED POST: 18 Magical Castles in Germany to Add to Your Bucket List